hay/facetool/README.md

   -fr FRAMERATE, --framerate FRAMERATE
   -fa FEATHER, --feather FEATHER
-                        Softness of edges on a swapped face -ih IMAGE_HEIGHT, --image-height IMAGE_HEIGHT
+                        Softness of edges on a swapped face -if, --ignore-nofaces
+                        When having no faces to swap, keep the original input image
+  -ih IMAGE_HEIGHT, --image-height IMAGE_HEIGHT
                         Height of output image / height -iw IMAGE_WIDTH, --image-width IMAGE_WIDTH